econia-labs/econia/src/move/econia/doc/market.md

 * <code><a href="market.md#0xc0deb00c_market_PlaceSwapOrderEvent">PlaceSwapOrderEvent</a></code>: Information about swap order, emitted
 when swap is from a non-signing swapper.
-* <code>CancelOrderEvent</code>: Information about order cancellation, if order was cancelled without completely filling, when swap is from non-signing swapper.
+* <code><a href="user.md#0xc0deb00c_user_CancelOrderEvent">user::CancelOrderEvent</a></code>: Information about order
+cancellation, if order was cancelled without completely filling, when swap is from non-signing swapper.

 <a name="@Aborts_153"></a>